rogdooley/OSEP-Code-And-Notes/Notes/Modules/05 Process Injection and Migration.md

 7. **Wait and Clean Up**:
    - The script waits for the remote thread to finish execution, then closes the handles to the thread and the process.

-### **Advanced Considerations**

-1. **Stealth**: To avoid detection, avoid using `LoadLibraryA` and instead use manual mapping techniques that do not rely on standard Windows APIs.

-2. **Obfuscation**: The PowerShell script and DLL can be obfuscated to evade detection by security tools.

-3. **Payload Execution**: Instead of a message box, the injected DLL could perform more complex tasks, such as establishing a reverse shell, keylogging, or other forms of persistence.

-4. **Detection and Prevention**: Many security solutions monitor the creation of remote threads and suspicious API calls (e.g., `VirtualAllocEx`, `WriteProcessMemory`).
-Implementing AMSI (Antimalware Scan Interface) bypasses, or avoiding the use of standard Windows APIs can help avoid detection.

 ### **Additional Resources**